hmhtom/Your-Movie-Databse/README.md

 >
 > <img src="assets/img/viewdetail.png" width="20%">

-> On the movie info page you will find the detail information about the movie includes title, genre, release date, overview, production companies IMDB link, and related Youtube videos for the movie.
+> On the movie info page you will find the detail information about the movie which will include: title, genre, release date, overview, production companies IMDB link, and related Youtube videos for the movie.
 >
 > <img src="assets/img/movieinfo.png" width="50%">